MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components-in-a-Demonstration-Environment.md

      For more information, see [How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client](How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md).

-    > [!NOTE]
+    > [!TIP]
     >  Instead of installing and configuring Internet Information Services \(IIS\) manually, you can use [!INCLUDE[navnow](includes/navnow_md.md)] Setup to install IIS and enable the required features.
 If IIS is already installed, then Setup will enable any required features that are not currently enabled.

-4. Determine which HTTP port to use for the [!INCLUDE[nav_web](includes/nav_web_md.md)] connection and create an inbound for the port in Windows Firewall according to the following guidelines:
+4. Determine which HTTP port to use for the [!INCLUDE[nav_web](includes/nav_web_md.md)] connection.

-    -   [!INCLUDE[navnow](includes/navnow_md.md)] Setup will create a website on IIS for the [!INCLUDE[nav_web](includes/nav_web_md.md)].
+    [!INCLUDE[navnow](includes/navnow_md.md)] Setup will create a website on IIS for the [!INCLUDE[nav_web](includes/nav_web_md.md)].
 During Setup, you will have to choose the port to use for the site.
 The default port that is used in [!INCLUDE[navnow](includes/navnow_md.md)] Setup is port 8080.
 If you are not sure of which port to use, then use the default port.

-    -   If your computer is running Windows 7 or later, then you have to create an inbound rule that allows communication on the port.

-         For information about how to create an inbound rule, see [How to: Create an Inbound Rule in Windows Firewall for the Port of Microsoft Dynamics NAV Web Client](How-to--Create-an-Inbound-Rule-in-Windows-Firewall-for-the-Port-of-Microsoft-Dynamics-NAV-Web-Client.md).
+    An inbound rule that allows communication on the port will be automatically added to Windows Firewall.
+However, after installation it i a good idea to verify that the inbound rule has been added.
+For information about see [How to: Create an Inbound Rule in Windows Firewall for the Port of Microsoft Dynamics NAV Web Client](How-to--Create-an-Inbound-Rule-in-Windows-Firewall-for-the-Port-of-Microsoft-Dynamics-NAV-Web-Client.md).

-    -   If your computer is running Windows Server 2012, then an inbound rule is already created and no action is required.

 #### Run [!INCLUDE[navnow](includes/navnow_md.md)] Setup